 Learn about health innovation and how to harness your knowledge, skills and ideas to improve and develop health care.

-For students at Uppsala University doing their master’s thesis project in spring 2018 and PhD students, the course Health Innovation – An Interdisciplinary Approach, 5 credits, is an outstanding opportunity to learn about health innovation and how multidisciplinary teams can work together to create innovations.
+For students at Uppsala University doing their Master’s thesis project in the spring of 2018 and PhD students, the course Health Innovation – An Interdisciplinary Approach, 5 credits, is an outstanding opportunity to learn about health innovation and how multidisciplinary teams can work together to create innovations.

 The course is divided in three parts:

 - The innovative group: dealing, for instance, with the foundations of innovations, group dynamics, leadership and design thinking to create ideas.

 - The innovative society: dealing, for instance, with the history of health innovations, evaluation of innovations, implementation of innovations and the legal challenges of innovations.

 - The innovative organisation: dealing, for instance, with the funding of innovations, protection of innovations, examples of successful innovations and pitching your idea.

 Quotes from former participants:

 "A very interesting and instructive course, with a close connection to both academia and industry as well as very relevant lectures which gave a good insight into how the start-up of new innovations in the field is done."